MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ## Delete a passkey

-To remove a passkey associated with a user account, delete the key from the user’s authentication method.
+To remove a passkey associated with a user account, delete the key from the user’s authentication methods.

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) and search for the user account that needs the passkey to be removed.
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) and search for the user whose passkey needs to be removed.
 1. Select **Authentication methods** > right-click **passkey (FIDO2)** and select **Delete**.

     ![View Authentication Method details](media/howto-authentication-passwordless-deployment/security-key-view-details.png)

 > [!NOTE]
-> Users will also need to remove the passkey in Authenticator on their device.
+> Users also need to remove the passkey in Authenticator on their device.

 ## Enforce Authenticator passkey sign-in

-To make users sign in with a passkey when they access a sensitive resource, you must do one of the following: 1) use a built-in phishing-resistant authentication strength, or 2) create a custom authentication strength.
+To make users sign in with a passkey when they access a sensitive resource, you must do one of the following:

+- Use the built-in phishing-resistant authentication strength

+  Or

+- Create a custom authentication strength

-The following steps explain how to create a Conditional Access policy.
+The following steps explain how to create a Conditional Access policy with a custom authentication strength.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as a Conditional Access Administrator.
 1. Browse to **Protection** > **Authentication methods** > **Authentication strengths**.